Karl G. Maeser: Brigham Young Academy

-When Maeser arrived at Brigham Young Academy in 1876, during the school's "second experimental" term, enrollment had declined since Dusenberry had started the school.
-The facilities were run down, there was no record system, and the school lacked a uniform schedule.
-Only 29 students enrolled at the beginning of Maeser's first term, but this number doubled by the end of the term.
-He was the only teacher during this first term.
-Maeser agreed to teach for only $1200 per year.
-The first year of his administration was divided into four terms.
-Maeser wrote up reports at the end of each term and sent them directly to the general authorities of the church in Salt Lake outlining lesson plans and classes.
+Maeser was selected to be the founding principal of Brigham Young Academy (BYA) by Brigham Young, as it had been run by interim appointments since its founding.
+When Maeser arrived at BYA in 1876, during the school's "second experimental" term, enrollment had declined since its founding.
+29 students enrolled at the beginning of Maeser's first term, but this number doubled by the end of the term.
+Maeser was the only teacher during this term and agreed to teach for $1200 per year.